AlexSeferidis/IP_Labs/Lab2/README.md

 ![connect1](task1/connection1.png)
 ![connect2](task1/connection2.png)

-We also set the reset vector memort and expecption vector memory to onchip_memory.s1 - This ensures the system will execute from onchip memory.
+We also set the reset and expecption vector memory to onchip_memory.s1 - This ensures the system will execute from onchip memory.

 We then generated the verilog files: